apfreeman/Unit-13-Clustering-Crypto/README.md

   - **Use the altair scatter plot to visualize the clusters.**

-    Since this is a 2D-Scatter, use x="PC 1" and y="PC 2" for the axes, and add the following columns as tool tips: "CoinName", "Algorithm", "TotalCoinsMined", "TotalCoinSupply".
+    Since this is a 2D-Scatter, use x="PC 1" and y="PC 2" for the axes, and add the following columns as tool tips: "CoinName", "Algorithm", "TotalCoinsMined", "MaxSupply".

   ![](https://github.com/apfreeman/unit13-challenge/blob/main/Images/Altair_Clusters_PC1_vs_PC2.png?raw=true)

   - **Use the altair scatter plot to visualize the tradable cryptocurrencies**

-    Since this is a 2D-Scatter, use x="TotalCoinsMined" and y="TotalCoinSupply" for the axes,  and add the following columns as tool tips: "CoinName", "Algorithm", "TotalCoinsMined", "TotalCoinSupply"
+    Since this is a 2D-Scatter, use x="TotalCoinsMined" and y="MaxSupply" for the axes,  and add the following columns as tool tips: "CoinName", "Algorithm", "TotalCoinsMined", "MaxSupply"

   ![](https://github.com/apfreeman/unit13-challenge/blob/main/Images/Altair_Clusters_TCM_vs_TCS.png?raw=true)